Send download link to:

 Print-on-demand (POD) is a printing technology and business process in which new copies of a book (or other document) are not printed until an order has been received, and only the number of copies required by that order, are printed.
 So if an order for one book is received, only one book is printed.
-However, the term is frequently used by printers offering very small print runs or books run off a digital press.
+However, the term is frequently used by printers offering small print runs or books run off a digital press.

 Many distribution platforms, such as Amazon and IngramSpark, offer print-on-demand services.
 Book purchases made via online shopping are forwarded directly to the print manufacturer, who then prints and delivers the books ordered.